apache/infrastructure-website/content/pages/website-guidelines.md

 - Web sites must be licensed under Apache License v.2.
 - You must not host or distribute any material that may constitute a felony under US or German law.
 - All web sites must be available on ASF's git or svn servers, and published using git- or pypubsub.
 - Do not host source releases or convenience binaries directly on the web site.
-Use the mirror system through `dist.apache.org` (but do NOT link to `dist.apache.org`; use `closer.lua`).
 See [Release download pages for projects](release-download-pages.html).

 **Note**: Any ASF project can use the [ASF-Pelican template](asf-pelican.html) as the basis for their project website.